Ent: First Age

-Almost nothing is known of the early history of the Ents.
+Tolkien wrote almost nothing of the early history of the Ents.
 After the Dwarves were put to sleep by Eru to await the coming of the Elves, the Vala Aulë told his wife Yavanna, "the lover of all things that grow in the earth," of the Dwarves.
 She replied, "They will delve in the earth, and the things that grow and live upon the earth they will not heed.
 Many a tree shall feel the bite of their iron without pity."
 She went to Manwë and appealed to him to protect the trees, and they realized that Ents, too, were part of the Song of Creation.
 Yavanna then warned Aulë, "Now let thy children beware!
 For there shall walk a power in the forests whose wrath they will arouse at their peril."
 The Ents are called "the Shepherds of the Trees".
 Much later, when Beren and a force of Green Elves waylay the force of Dwarves returning from the sack of Doriath, the Dwarves are routed and scatter into the wood, where the Shepherds of the Trees ensure that none escape.

-Although the Ents were sentient beings from the time of their awakening, they did not know how to speak until the Elves taught them.
-Treebeard said that the Elves "cured us of dumbness", calling that a great gift that could not be forgotten. ("They always wished to talk to everything, the old Elves did.")
-In the Third Age of Middle-earth, the forest of Fangorn was the only place still inhabited by Ents.
+Ents did not know how to speak until the Elves taught them.
+Treebeard said that the Elves "cured us of dumbness", calling that a great gift that could not be forgotten.
+At that time, much of Eriador was forested; Elrond stated that "a squirrel could go from tree to tree from what is now the Shire to Dunland west of Isengard."

-Treebeard tells of a time when much of Eriador was forested and part of his domain, but these immense forests dwindled over time.
-Treebeard's statement is corroborated by Elrond: "Time was when a squirrel could go from tree to tree from what is now the Shire to Dunland west of Isengard."
-Of this vast forest, according to Treebeard, Fangorn forest was "just the East End".